A lifting of the Goulden-Jackson cluster method to the Malvenuto-Reutenauer algebra: Preliminaries

 \subsection{The cluster method for words}

-We begin by introducing the Goulden\textendash Jackson cluster method for words, which we will use to prove our lifting of the cluster method for permutations to the Malvenuto\textendash Reutenauer algebra.
+We first introduce the Goulden\textendash Jackson cluster method for words, which we will use to prove our lifting of the cluster method for permutations to the Malvenuto\textendash Reutenauer algebra.
 The exposition in this section follows that in \cite{Zhuang2018}.